Chaklader/analyze_ab_test_results/NOTES.md

 Understanding these metrics helps in:
 - Choosing appropriate tests for specific situations
 - Interpreting test results correctly
-- Making informed decisions about testing procedures4
+- Making informed decisions about testing procedures

 Here's the markdown table based on the cases from the video: